Breathe (Australian band): History

-Breathe's music was described as "minimal soul" as well as "late night soul" that is "brilliantly minimalistic."
-Rufus du Sol described the music as a "sultry underworld that pulls you right in", and Ta-ku said the band's music "hit me right in my feelings."
+critics and artists alike began to take notice.
+Their sound was labelled "late night soul" and "brilliantly minimalistic".
+Rufus du Sol described their music as a "sultry underworld that pulls you right in", while Ta-ku said the band's music hit him "right in my feelings."

-Indie Shuffle has compared the band to Moses Sumney and Michael Kiwanuka, and Hypebeast reviewed Haze as an "atmospheric" song that gives off a "ghostly yet lovesick vibe."
+As their audience expanded globally, comparisons to Moses Sumney and Michael Kiwanuka surfaced, with Hypebeast reviewing Haze as an "atmospheric" song that gives off a "ghostly yet lovesick vibe."